People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Are preoccupied with one or more flaws in their appearance that other people think are insignificant or do not see

-Repeatedly do or think things (such as checking themselves in a mirror, grooming themselves excessively, or comparing themselves to others) because they are so concerned about their appearance
+Repeatedly perform excessive behaviors (such as checking themselves in a mirror, grooming themselves excessively, or comparing themselves to others) because they are so concerned about their appearance

-Feel greatly distressed or become less able to function normally (at work, in their family, or with friends) because they are so concerned about the perceived flaws in their appearance
+Feel very distressed or become less able to function normally (for example, at work, in their family, or with friends) because they are so concerned about the perceived flaws in their appearance

-Treatment with certain antidepressants—specifically selective serotonin reuptake inhibitors or clomipramine (a tricyclic antidepressant)—is often effective in people with body dysmorphic disorder.
+Treatment with certain antidepressants—specifically selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
+Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more or clomipramine (a tricyclic antidepressant)—is often effective in people with body dysmorphic disorder.
+High doses are often needed.

-Cognitive-behavioral therapy that specifically focuses on the symptoms of body dysmorphic disorder may also be effective.
+Cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
+As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
+Most treatment... read more that specifically focuses on the symptoms of body dysmorphic disorder may also be effective.
 For this therapy, practitioners help people develop more accurate and helpful beliefs about their appearance.
 Practitioners also help people to stop engaging in their excessive repetitive behaviors, such as checking themselves in a mirror and picking at their skin.
 They also help people participate in and feel more comfortable in social situations.

-Habit reversal therapy is used to lessen the repetitive skin picking or hair plucking that people with body dysmorphic disorder may do in an attempt to minimize or remove perceived defects in the skin (such as blemishes) or hair (such as excess facial hair).
+Habit reversal therapy is used to lessen the repetitive skin picking Skin-Picking (Excoriation) Disorder In skin-picking disorder, people repeatedly pick at their skin, damaging it.
+People with skin-picking disorder may feel tense or anxious just before they do it, and skin picking may relieve... read more or hair plucking Hair-Pulling Disorder (Trichotillomania) In hair-pulling disorder, people repeatedly pull their hair out, resulting in hair loss.
+People with hair-pulling disorder may feel tense or anxious just before they pull their hair out, and... read more that people with body dysmorphic disorder may do in an attempt to minimize or remove perceived defects in the skin (such as blemishes) or hair (such as excess facial hair).

-Because many people with this disorder do not recognize that they have a problem, doctors may need to use motivational techniques to help people participate in treatment.
+Because many people with this disorder do not recognize that they have a body image problem, rather than an actual appearance problem, doctors may need to use motivational techniques to help people participate in these treatments.

 Many experts believe that combining drug therapy and cognitive-behavioral therapy is best for severe cases.